zainabmelh/guide-articles/articles/Miscellaneous/jazzing-up-the-terminal/index.md

 ---
-title: "Jazzing up the Terminal"
+title: Jazzing up the Terminal
-parent: "to-be-sorted"
 ---
 Out of the box, the terminal shipped with Ubuntu is a bit bland.
 This section will let you become a power-user ![:muscle:](//forum.freecodecamp.com/images/emoji/emoji_one/muscle.png?v=2 ":muscle:").

 ## Tools: